ChainSafe/gossamer/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have provided as much information as possible and necessary
 - [ ] I have reviewed my own pull request before requesting a review
 - [ ] I have linked any relevant issues in my pull request comments
-- [ ] All required integration and code climate tests are passing
+- [ ] All integration tests and required coverage checks are passing

 ## Issues: